 This category of salmon angler is much more plentiful these days due to the exploding salmon fishing tackle industry.
 These guys are completely self confessed 'tackle tarts' and the acquisition of new and often very expensive salmon fishing equipment and massive selections of perfect salmon flies keeps their dream alive from one river visit to another.
 The sheer buzz from the purchase of kit where the perfectionist is already playing a salmon on the river as they're handing over their credit card shows you exactly how potent the power of the Scottish salmon rivers truly is and how this mind game of 'keepy uppy' works in salmon fishing!

 This breed of salmon fisher is fairly rare but they most certainly do exist.
-You'll maybe glance over at that ragged old fly they've just tie on at arrival at the river and have 'clocked' their old battered Bruce & Walker Spey actioned rod and dismissed him as an average Joe until he appears back at the fishing hut at lunchtime having landed the only 2 fish of the morning!
-Watch these guys like a hawk if you want to really learn how to make a salmon open its mouth as these guys are 100% only tuned in to the sub surface side of salmon fishing and exactly how close they can get their fly on to holding salmon paired with the optimal fly pace and swim movement for the prevailing water conditions.
+You'll maybe glance over at that ragged old fly they've just tied on at arrival at the river and have 'clocked' their old battered Bruce & Walker Spey actioned rod and dismissed him as an average Joe until he appears back at the fishing hut at lunchtime having landed the only 2 fish of the morning!
+Watch these guys like a hawk if you want to really learn how to make salmon open their mouths as these chaps are 100% tuned into the sub surface side of salmon fishing and exactly how close they can position their fly near the likely salmon holding areas with the optimal pace and depth of fly to match the prevailing water conditions.